gohugoio/hugoDocs/content/en/templates/lookup-order.md

     └── single.html
 ```

-But the contact page probably has a form and requires a different template.
+The contact page, however, probably has a form and requires a different template.
 In the front matter specify `layout`:

 {{< code-toggle file=content/contact.md fm=true >}}
 title = 'Contact'